 Digital signature security ties together signing intent with the information that was agreed to at the time of signing.
-It also locks down and tamper proofs the e-signed document so unauthorized changes can’t slip by unnoticed.
+It also locks down and tamper proofs the e-signed document, so unauthorized changes can’t slip by unnoticed.

 While vendors like DocuSign apply a digital signature as an envelope to a document (once all signatures have been captured), this is not a recommended practice.
-This approach leaves the document and signatures unprotected while the process is being completed and results in the wrong date and time stamp being place on individual signatures.
+This approach leaves the document and signatures unprotected while the process is being completed and results in the wrong date and time stamp being placed on individual signatures.
 If a signer and a co-signer e-sign a record on two separate days, you want that history reflected in the audit trail.
 The best practice is to apply digital signature encryption as each e-signature is added to the document.
 This builds a comprehensive audit trail with the date and time that each signature was applied.

 What to look for:

 - The document must be secured with a digital signature

 - Each signature must be secured with a digital signature

 - A comprehensive audit trail should include the date and time of each signature

 - The audit trail must be securely embedded in the document